h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If feature A ranks 1st by correlation but 3rd by mutual information, what does this suggest?
 5. Design a multi-criteria selection approach
 6. Given three features with rankings by correlation $[1, 2, 3]$ and mutual information $[2, 1, 3]$, calculate the Spearman rank correlation between these two ranking methods.
 If you use a weighted average approach with weights 0.6 for correlation and 0.4 for mutual information, what would be the final ranking?
 Show your calculations.
+7. Design a consensus ranking strategy for multiple criteria
+8. If rankings are highly correlated, what does this suggest about the criteria?
+9. How do you handle missing values in multi-criteria ranking?
+10. Compare different aggregation methods for combining rankings

 For a detailed explanation of this question, see [Question 14: Multiple Criteria](L8_2_14_explanation.md).